VA Certificate of Eligibility

 Does getting a VA COE mean I’m approved for a VA loan?

-No. The COE proves you meet the service requirements for a VA-backed loan.
+No. The VA Certificate of Eligibility proves you meet the service requirements for a VA-backed loan.
 It says nothing about your credit, income, or debt.
 Loan approval comes later, after a lender reviews your full financial profile.
-A COE is a starting point, not a finish line.
+The COE is a starting point, not a finish line.

 Can my lender get my VA COE for me?

 Yes, and this is usually the fastest route.
-Most VA-approved lenders can access your COE through the VA's online system in minutes during your loan application.
-You don't need to do anything ahead of time for a standard service history.
+Most VA-approved lenders access your COE through the VA’s WebLGY system in minutes during your loan application.
+For a standard service history, you don’t need to prepare anything ahead of time.
+If your history is more complex, your lender can flag what additional documentation is needed to resolve it.

 What happens if I already used my VA loan benefit once?

-Your eligibility may still be available.
-If you paid off the prior VA loan and sold the home, your entitlement was likely restored.
-If the loan is still active, you may have remaining entitlement that allows you to borrow again, sometimes without a down payment.
-Your COE will show your current entitlement status, and a lender experienced with VA loans can walk you through what it means for your situation.
+Your eligibility may still be fully available.
+If you paid off the prior VA loan and sold the home, the VA almost certainly restored your entitlement in full.
+If the loan is still active, you may have remaining entitlement that lets you borrow again, sometimes without a down payment.
+Your COE will show your current entitlement status, and a lender experienced with VA loans can walk you through what it means for your purchase.

 How do I know if I’m exempt from the VA funding fee?

 Your COE should show your exemption status.
 Veterans with a service-connected disability rating of 10% or more are exempt, as are surviving spouses receiving DIC.
-If your rating was recently updated or approved, ask your lender to pull a current COE so the exemption reflects your latest status before closing.
+If your rating was recently updated, ask your lender to pull a current COE before closing so the exemption reflects your latest status on the final loan documents.

 Do I need a VA COE to refinance my existing VA loan?

-It depends on the refinance type.
-For a cash-out refinance, yes, a COE is required because you're originating a new VA loan.
-For an IRRRL (Interest Rate Reduction Refinance Loan), a new COE is generally not required since your VA eligibility was already established on the original loan.
+It depends on the type of refinance.
+For a cash-out refinance, a COE is required because you’re starting a new VA loan.
+For an IRRRL (Interest Rate Reduction Refinance Loan), a new COE is generally not required since the original VA loan already established your eligibility.
+Your lender can confirm which applies to your situation.

 Reed Letson